Printing Techniques for Custom Clothing Production

 -

-Plastisol Ink: The most common ink in screen printing.
-A PVC-based plastic ink that sits on top of the fabric.
-Known for vibrant colors, high opacity on darks, and a slightly rubbery feel.
-Can be used for specialty effects like puff.
+Plastisol Ink: A PVC-based ink that sits on top of the fabric.
+Known for vibrant colors, excellent opacity on dark garments, and a slightly rubbery hand-feel.
+Commonly used for specialty effects like puff printing.

 -

-Water-Based Ink: A screen printing ink that soaks into the fabric rather than sitting on top.
-Results in a much softer, breathable hand-feel (like the garment itself) but is less opaque on dark fabrics and can be less durable.
+Water-Based Ink: A screen printing ink that penetrates the fabric rather than sitting on top.
+Produces a soft, breathable feel but has lower opacity on dark garments and slightly reduced durability.

 Digital & On-Demand Printing